Relativistic magnetohydrodynamics in the early Universe: Relativistic imperfect fluid dynamics

 Viscous effects and heat fluxes arise due to collisions of the fluid particles that perturb the distribution function with respect to LTE, such that $\dd f/\dd t \neq 0$.
 The resulting distribution function can be expanded in terms of the Knudsen number

-where $p^\mu$ is the four-momentum, $f_0$ is the LTE distribution (e.g., Maxwell-Boltzmann, or Maxwell-J\"uttner in the relativistic limit \cite{MaxwellJuttner}) and $\delta f$ is the first-order perturbation in the distribution function.
-This approach follows Chapman-Enskog theory \cite{1970mtnu.book.....C}, and provides a hydrodynamic description for imperfect fluids using the Knudsen number as a perturbative parameter.
-In particular, the Knudsen numbers based on the fluid velocity and the temperature, i.e., using a fluid length scale based on their gradients, yield Navier-Stokes viscosity and Fourier law's conductivity, respectively.
+where $p^\mu$ is the four-momentum, $f_0$ is the LTE distribution (e.g., for fluids made of classical particles, Maxwell-Boltzmann, or Maxwell-J\"uttner in the relativistic limit \cite{MaxwellJuttner}), and $\delta f$ is the first-order perturbation in the distribution function.
+This approach follows Chapman-Enskog theory \cite{1970mtnu.book.....C}, and provides a fluid dynamics description for imperfect fluids using the Knudsen number as a perturbative parameter.
+In particular, the Knudsen numbers defined using the gradients of the fluid velocity and the temperature to estimate the characteristic fluid length scale $L$ yield Navier-Stokes viscosity and Fourier's law of conductivity, respectively.